Data Architect - Pathogen

 Oxford

-As a Data Architect, you'll have the opportunity to shape the future of our data platform and collaborate with platform and product teams to deliver analytical and AI products to transform pathogen monitoring and diagnostics.
+At EIT we are seeking an experienced and detailed orientated Data Architect.
+Y you’ll have the opportunity to shape the future of our data platform and collaborate with platform and product teams to deliver analytical and AI products to transform pathogen monitoring and diagnostics.
 You'll be responsible for defining data standards, data models and best practices to ensure the integrity, security, and accessibility of our data assets.
-Additionally, you'll play a key role in optimising data processes and workflows, driving efficiencies, and fostering a data‑driven culture within the organisation.
+Additionally, you'll play a key role in optimising data processes and workflows, driving efficiencies, and fostering a data-driven culture within the organisation.

 • Understand and manage the data requirements by working with stakeholders to analyse requirements and identifying those of architectural significance